 Use Toxicity Ratings to Help Ensure Worker Safety

 There are several dimensions to worker safety around chemicals: toxicity, corrosivity and flammability to name a few.
-While the risk of fire and corrosiveness may be well-understood, David Ferguson, MicroCare product manager, feels that most end-users may not clearly understand toxicity and mistakes could be made that put workers at risk.
+While the risk of fire and corrosiveness may be well-understood, Mike Jones, MicroCare Vice President, feels that most end-users may not clearly understand toxicity and mistakes could be made that put workers at risk.
 One type of toxicity rating is “threshold limit value” and is expressed in parts-per-million.
 These numbers are on any modern safety data sheet and managers should choose products with higher ratings.
 Here’s where to look, and what to look for.

 Keep Your Score High

 The purpose of a toxicity rating is to protect workers from excessive levels of exposures that could be dangerous, either in the short-term or during their working life.
 Toxicity ratings can be identified in several ways: usually called TLV (Threshold Limit Value), they may also be listed as PEL (Personal Exposure Limit) that are generated by the manufacturer and AEL (Assigned Exposure Limit), that are assigned by a government body.
 These values are usually (but not exactly) equivalent, with the rating systems working in the same general manner.

 Expressed in parts-per-million (ppm), it helps to gauge if a chemistry can safely be used in a workplace.
 These values may also be specified in milligrams per cubic meter (mg/m3) or milligrams per liter (mg/l).
 High numbers, those approaching 1,000 ppm (the highest rating possible), indicate a safe chemistry, lower numbers indicate a greater risk.
 A higher score is better as it designates that a larger concentration of exposure could occur without causing adverse effects.